American imperialism: 1970s–1980s: Latin American regime change

-From 1968 until 1989, the United States of America supported a campaign of political repression and state terrorism involving intelligence operations, CIA-backed coup d'états, and assassinations of left-wing and socialist leaders in South America as part of Operation Condor.
-It was officially implemented in November 1975 by the right-wing dictatorships of the Southern Cone of South America in Argentina, Bolivia, Brazil, Chile, Ecuador, Paraguay, Peru, and Uruguay.
+From 1968 through 1989, the US supported attempts to defeat left-wing insurgencies and governments.
+It supported political repression and state terrorism including intelligence operations, coup d'états, and assassinations as part of Operation Condor.
+It began in November 1975, led by the dictatorships of the Southern Cone of South America in Argentina, Bolivia, Brazil, Chile, Ecuador, Paraguay, Peru, and Uruguay.